OSGeo/PROJ/docs/source/usage/environmentvars.rst

     :envvar:`PROJ_LIB` to allow for multiple versions of PROJ resource files on your system without conflicting.

+.. envvar:: PROJ_AUX_DB

+    .. versionadded:: 8.1.0

+    To set the path to one or several auxiliary SQLite3 databases of structure identical to the main ``proj.db`` database and that can contain additional object (CRS, transformation, ...) definitions.
+If several paths are provided, they must be separated by the colon (:) character on Unix, and on Windows, by the semi-colon (;) character.

 .. envvar:: PROJ_DEBUG

     Set the debug level of PROJ.
 The default debug level is zero, which results